edge-cloud/www.edge-cloud.net/_posts/2013-09-04-physical-networks-for-vmware-nsx.md

   - NSX
   - VMware
 ---
-During [VMware NSX](https://www.vmworld.com/community/sessions/2013" target="_blank">VMWorld 2013</a> the network virtualization platform <a href="http://www.vmware.com/products/nsx.html) was announced by VMware.
+During [VMWorld 2013](https://www.vmworld.com/community/sessions/2013) the network virtualization platform [VMware NSX](http://www.vmware.com/products/nsx.html) was announced by VMware.
 While there is a plethora of information available on how NSX works or what benefits it brings to the table, the answer on how NSX affects the physical infrastructure remains mostly untouched.
 Even during various VMWorld presentations this design piece was only covered under the term "Enterprise-class data center network".
 Let's have a look at how the physical underpinning should look like, beyond of what the VMware Network Virtualization Design Guide already states.

 ### Characteristics of Overlay Networks

-By definition _"an overlay network is a virtual network of nodes and logical links that is built on top of an existing (physical) network with the purpose to implement a network service that is not available in the existing network"_.
-An example of such an overlay network is the [Multicast Backbone (MBONE)](https://en.wikipedia.org/wiki/Internet#Infrastructure" target="_blank">Internet</a> itself, which originally provided a packet-oriented network on top of connection-oriented phone lines.
-Another example is the <a href="https://en.wikipedia.org/wiki/Mbone) for multicast deployment.
-Turning this definition upside down, shows us that capabilities _not_ provided by the overlay network need to be provided by the network underneath.
+By definition *"an overlay network is a virtual network of nodes and logical links that is built on top of an existing (physical) network with the purpose to implement a network service that is not available in the existing network"*.
+An example of such an overlay network is the [Internet](https://en.wikipedia.org/wiki/Internet#Infrastructure) itself, which originally provided a packet-oriented network on top of connection-oriented phone lines.
+Another example is the [Multicast Backbone (MBONE)](https://en.wikipedia.org/wiki/Mbone) for multicast deployment.
+Turning this definition upside down, shows us that capabilities *not* provided by the overlay network need to be provided by the network underneath.

 <div id="attachment_538" style="width: 673px" class="wp-caption aligncenter">
   <img src="/content/uploads/2013/09/Overlay.png" alt="Figure 1: Overlay Networks" width="663" height="221" class="size-full wp-image-538" srcset="/content/uploads/2013/09/Overlay.png 663w, /content/uploads/2013/09/Overlay-500x166.png 500w" sizes="(max-width: 663px) 100vw, 663px" />